 b.
 Atlanta, Georgia

-Hackett recently received a subsidized grant from the BAVC Preservation Access Program with past honors including projects grants by the Tennessee Arts Commission, Chicago Department of Cultural Affairs, and several artist residences.
-Her work has been reviewed by Christopher Knight in the Los Angeles Times and featured in numerous publications.
-Public collections include the J. Paul Getty Trust and the Phyllis and Ross Escalette Permanent Collection of Art, Chapman University, Orange, CA.
+Her awards include grants by the Bay Area Video Coalition, the Tennessee Arts Commission, the Ruth and Harold Chenven Foundation, the Chicago Department of Cultural Affairs, and several artist residences.
+Her work has been reviewed by Christopher Knight in the Los Angeles Times and featured in numerous other publications.
+Hackett’s work is held in public collections including the J. Paul Getty Trust and the Phyllis and Ross Escalette Permanent Collection of Art.

-She received her MFA in Studio Art/Video from the University of Illinois at Chicago and her BFA in Painting from The University of Tennessee, Knoxville.
-Originally from the South, Hackett currently lives in Joshua Tree, California.
+Born in Atlanta, Georgia, Hackett grew up in Nashville, Tennessee.
+Mary Addison Hackett received her MFA in Studio Art/Video from the University of Illinois at Chicago and her BFA in Painting from The University of Tennessee, Knoxville.
+Hackett is currently based in Joshua Tree, California.